skmanik/liri-node-app/README.md

 `node liri.js movie-this EXAMPLE` which, provided you replace EXAMPLE with a valid movie title, returns information from OMDB about that movie (release date, rating, plot, etc).

-`node liri.js do-what-this-says` which runs whatever command is written in the `random.txt` file.
+`node liri.js do-what-it-says` which runs whatever command is written in the `random.txt` file.